ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking: Concluding Remarks

 \section{Concluding Remarks}

-We have developed the first \EXPTIME tableau decision procedure for checking satisfiability of a knowledge base in the DL \SHIQ.
-The complexity is measured using binary representation for numbers.
+We have developed the first \EXPTIME tableau decision procedure for checking satisfiability of a knowledge base in the DL \SHIQ when numbers are coded in unary.
 Our procedure has been designed to increase efficiency of reasoning: \begin{itemize} \item We use global state caching but not global caching plus inefficient cuts although the latter approach is much simpler and still guarantees the optimal complexity.

 \item We use global state caching but not ``pairwise'' global state caching, cf.\ the lift from anywhere blocking to pairwise anywhere blocking~\cite{HorrocksST00}.
 This is a good optimization technique, as such a lift would make the graph larger and significantly reduce the chance of getting cache hits.
 It is a new technique for dealing with both inverse roles and quantified number restrictions.